amadeuio/tree-data-structure/README.md

 - 🌿 `prettyPrint()`: Prints the tree in a visually appealing format.

-- ➕ `addChildToParent(childData: string, parentData: string)`: Adds a node as a child of another.
+- ➕ `addChildToParent(childData, parentData)`: Adds a node as a child of another.

 - 🌐 `breadthFirstTraversal()`: Performs a breadth-first traversal, printing each node's data.